The end of publishing as we know it

 There is a plethora of self-publishing services out there, but I decided to go with Digital Text Platform for several reasons:

 • My e-book is automatically stocked in the Kindle Store,

 • I can create hardcopies via DTP’s sister service, CreateSpace,

 • I retain control over my work (to update it,

 Macmillan’s stoush with Amazon was a walk in the park

 The moral of this blog post is: I’m happy because I’m empowered to tell my story, and my target audience is happy because they can access my content at the press of a button.

 The only ones who aren’t happy are the big publishing houses.
-Just wait until they realise the world’s storytellers don’t need them any more.Explore posts in the same categories: book, e-books, self publishing, storytelling comment below, or link to this permanent URL from your own site.
+Just wait until they realise the world’s storytellers don’t need them any more.book, e-books, self publishing, storytelling comment below, or link to this permanent URL from your own site.